CafeVariomeUoL/cv3-docs/Writerside/topics/system-structure.md

 ## Web Service

-Web service layer has two Quart services:
+The web service layer has two Quart services:

 - **Admin Service**: The admin service provides an API for the admin dashboard to interact with the system.
 It is a Quart service that provides endpoints for the admin dashboard to manage the system.
 It also has a GraphQL endpoint, allows querying and modification of the operational data with GraphQL.
 - **Query Service**: The query service provides an API for the query interfaces to interact with the system.
 It is a Quart service that provides endpoints for the query interfaces to query the database.
 It also accepts other commonly used query languages such as FDP (SPARQL) and BEACON.